Sevethseal/Chat-Application/README.md

-# Social Media Login
+## E-commerce Application with Social Login & Referral System

-E-commerce application with social media login
+This repository contains an e-commerce web application built with Next.js and Supabase, featuring Google social login, a responsive product listing UI, and a built-in referral program.

+---

 ## Features

-* **Social Login**: Google OAuth via Supabase Auth
+- **Social Login**: Sign in with Google via Supabase Auth.
-* **Logout**: Secure session termination with a logout button in the navigation bar
+- **Logout**: Secure session termination with a logout button in the navigation bar.
-* **Product Listing**: Responsive grid of products with dummy data for UI showcase
+- **Product Listing**: Responsive grid of products with dummy data for UI showcase.
+- **Referral System**: Generate and share a personal referral code to invite friends, track new sign-ups.

+---

 ## Tech Stack